strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 Dynamic-zones are highly dynamic content structures by essence.

-When populating them you have the choice between applying a unique behavior for all the dynamic zone's components or defining per-component's populate queries using the `on` property.
+When populating dynamic zones, you can choose between:
+- a shared population strategy, applying a unique behavior for all the dynamic zone's components
+- or a detailed population strategy, defining per-component populate queries using the `on` property.

 ::::api-call
 :::request Example request for shared populate strategy